bbhunter/subdomagic/README.md

 subdomagic
 ======
-This linux script is intended to speed up and simplify the process of subdomain enumeration.
+This linux script is intended to simplify the process of subdomain enumeration.
+Think of it as a "press this button and have it do all the things for subdomain web enumeration".
 In particular, it's looking to:

-1. Enumerate subdomains using efficient open source tools (Amass, Subfinder, MassDNS)
+1. Enumerate and consolidate subdomains from multiple sources using multiple tools.
 2. Conduct scans for web servers hosted on common ports.
-(Nmap)
 3. Take screenshots and output a report.
-(EyeWitness)

 ### Setup